 Team members are always on the lookout for ways to save water.
 The more water we recycle and reuse, the less we have to bring in from fresh water sources.
 This is especially important in areas of water stress, where water isn't always readily available.
 We've installed reverse osmosis systems and membrane bio reactors and implemented a variety of projects to get as much out of every drop as we can.
-Last year alone, these projects helped us recycle and reuse 623 million gallons of water — enough for the annual water use of 5,689 average American families (based on U.S. EPA estimates that the average American family uses 300 gallons of water per day at home).
+At the assembly plant in Indiana, new microfiltration modules have been installed that save an estimated 54.3 million gallons of fresh water per year.
+That’s equal to the amount needed to supply driving water to the entire state of Indiana for one month!

 At Toyota's port facility in Portland, Oregon, water stewardship is top-of-mind.
 From flushing toilets to washing vehicles and managing storm water, team members look for ways to conserve and protect this precious resource.
-For example, a 4-acre bioswale helps to filter water that flows into the Willamette River, thereby improving its quality and protecting the wide variety of species living in and near the river.
+For example, a 4-acre bioswale helps to filter water that flows into the Willamette River, which helps improve the river's quality and helps protect the wide variety of species living in and near the river.

 Each five-year action plan puts us further along the path to achieving the Toyota Environmental Challenge 2050 (Challenge 2050).
 Challenge 2050 is a set of six challenges that seek to go beyond eliminating environmental impacts to creating net positive value for the planet and society.
 The six challenges are the most demanding and most inspiring environmental commitments Toyota has ever made.

-Goal #4 on WATER calls on Toyota affiliates around the world to conserve water and protect water resources.
-For more information about our 2050 water strategy for North America, see "Water: Toyota Motor North America Position Statement."
+The WATER CONSERVATION CHALLENGE calls on Toyota affiliates around the world to conserve water and protect water resources.
+For more information about Toyota’s 2050 water strategy for North America, see "Water: Toyota Motor North America Position Statement."